 Chema García Ibarra made the short films The attack of the robots from Nebula-5 (08), Protoparticles (09), Mystery (13), The disco shines (16), and The golden legend (19).
 His films have been selected for the Directors’ Fortnight at Cannes, Sundance, and the Berlinale.
 He has received two honourable mentions from Sundance, and he won first prize in the Avant-Garde Competition at BAFICI.
 He also won the Méliès d’Or and was nominated for the European Film Awards.

 Beza Hailu Lemma is an Ethiopian filmmaker based in Addis Ababa, Ethiopia.
 A graduate of Addis Ababa University’s School of Mechanical and Industrial Engineering, he has written, directed, and independently produced a number of short films, including 2017’s Ballad of the Spirits.
 He is currently writing his debut feature film, titled The Last Tears of the Deceased.
-His work focuses on the intersection of faith, ancient tradition, and nature.
-Hailu Lemma is an alumnus of Berlinale Talents 2019 and Africa Centre’s Artist in Residency program.
+Hailu Lemma is an alum of Berlinale Talents, Realness African Screenwriters Residency, and Africa Centre’s Artist in Residency program.

 Drew Lint is a Canadian writer-director based in Berlin.
 In 2009 he graduated from Ryerson University’s film program.
 His debut feature, M/M (18), premiered at Slamdance Film Festival and received a special mention from the jury at Vancouver International Film Festival for the Emerging Canadian Director prize.
 In 2018, Lint was longlisted for the Directors Guild of Canada’s Discovery Award.